dmarcos/promise/README.md

 USE IT
 ------

-It's a single file with no external dependencies.
+Single file with no external dependencies.

 ### Grab it from Github ###